boisalai/de-zoomcamp-2023/week_1_docker_sql/homework1.md

 Remember that `lpep_pickup_datetime` and `lpep_dropoff_datetime` columns are in the format timestamp (date and hour+min+sec) and not in date.

-### Answer to the question 3
+## Answer to the question 3

 - 20689
 - 20530 &#9989;
 - 17630
 - 21090

-Here's what I did to find the answer.
+Here's what I did with pgcli to find the answer.

 ```sql
 SELECT count(1)